valterb/sprite-demo-castle-engine/README.md

 <li>Road demo</li>
 </ul>

-Sprite walks/run in eight directions with eight idle.
 The first shows with extreme precision the direction of the sprite in degrees.
 Using mouse click coordinates and Player position I apply the arctangent formula and I convert the value obtained in degrees.
 This way I get the requested direction.
 The second one is a demo with a road background where you can move the sprite that is sized according to the distance from the observation point.
 One click to walk, double click to run.